Lihat Artikel Lainnya

 10. Cost-benefit principle

 The cost of gathering and communicating financial information should not exceed the benefits derived from its use.
-This principle ensures that businesses balance the effort to collect data with the usefulness of the information.
+This principle ensures that businesses strike a balance between the effort required to collect data and the usefulness of the information.

 11. Full disclosure principle